COVID-19: Hudson Valley Sees Uptick In Positive Testing Rate; Number Of New Cases By County

 Here are the number of new cases in each of the Hudson Valley's counties:

-There were four deaths due to COVID-19 in New York State on Sunday, with one on the Hudson Valley (in Westchester) -- bringing the total to 25,394 during the pandemic.
+There were four deaths due to COVID-19 in New York State on Tuesday, with two in the Hudson Valley (in Westchester and Dutchess counties) -- bringing the total to 25,410 during the pandemic.

 - Deaths - 4